I am as God created me.

-It is doing the exercises that will make the goal of the course possible.
+It is the exercises that will make the goal of the course possible.
 (W-In.1:2)

-You are merely asked to apply the ideas as you are directed to do.
-You are not asked to judge them at all.
-You are asked only to use them.
-It is their use that will give them meaning to you, and will show you that they are true.
-(W-In.8:3-6)
+You are merely asked to apply [the ideas] as you are directed to do.
+You are not asked to judge them or even to believe them.
+You are merely asked to use them.
+It is their use that will give them meaning to you, and show you they are true.
+(W-In.7:3-6)

-Do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reactions to the ideas may be, use them.
-Nothing more than that is required.
-(W-In.9:4-5)
+But allow yourself to make no exceptions in applying the ideas the exercises contain.
+Whatever your reaction to the ideas may be, use them.
+Nothing more than this is required.
+(W-In.8:4-6)